StackExchange/dnscontrol/docs/_functions/domain/IMPORT_TRANSFORM.md

 parameters:
   - transform table
   - domain
-  - ttl
   - modifiers...
 ---

 Don't use this feature.
-It was added for a very specific situation.
-Bugs and feature requests from outside that situation will be rejected.
+It was added for a very specific situation at Stack Overflow.

-IMPORT_TRANSFORM adds to the domain all the records from another domain, after making certain transformations and resetting the TTL.
+`IMPORT_TRANSFORM` adds to the domain all the records from another domain, after making certain transformations and resetting the TTL.

 Example: